cedar-policy/cedar-docs/docs/collections/_policies/syntax-operators.md

 **Usage:** `<entity> is <entity-type> in set(<entity>, <entity>, ...)`

-As when `in` appears on it's own, an `is` with an `in` may check membership in a set of entities.
+As when `in` appears on its own, an `is` with an `in` may check membership in a set of entities.
 It still may only check for one entity type.

 #### Examples:
 {: .no_toc }